Sharon Maughan: Career

 Upon finishing the Gold Blend television campaign in 1998, she went back to the theatre to do And All the Children Cried, playing Myra Hindley, which was immediately followed by Maughan joining the cast of the BBC One medical drama television series Holby City.

 In 2006, she appeared in the Roger Donaldson directed The Bank Job, alongside Jason Statham.
 In 2009, she starred in the BBC's Waking the Dead, alongside her husband Trevor Eve as Superintendent Peter Boyd, and in 2012, Kidnap and Ransom, also starring Eve.

 After premiering the new play Cradle Me, co-starring Luke Treadaway, Maughan went on to appear in the film She's Out of My League, in the role of Molly's mother, (Molly, the lead female character played by her real-life daughter Alice Eve), and also starred her husband, Trevor Eve, who played Molly's father.

 In the 2011 series of Celebrity MasterChef, an ill-prepared Maughan was shocked and delighted to make it to the semi-final.

 This was followed by a film made each year from 2012 to 2014: The Babymakers, directed by Jay Chandrasekhar; Flying Home directed by Dominique Derudiere, and Time Lapse, directed by Bradley King; and finally The Atticus Institute, directed by Chris Sparling – all shot in the USA.

 In September 2014, Maughan starred in the British premiere of Neil LaBute's well received play Autobahn at the King's Head Theatre in Islington.
 She finished the play with a 30-minute monologue.
 She later appeared in the film Untitled playing the drug dealing mastermind controller of a struggling filmmaker.

 In November 2015 she joined the programme Loose Women as a guest panellist.

 Personal life

+In 1974 her boyfriend was footballer Phil Boersma.

-In 1977, she met actor Trevor Eve, and they were married in 1980.
+In 1979, she met actor Trevor Eve, and they married in 1980.
 In 1982, Maughan gave birth to their first child, Alice, now an actor.
 They have two other children: Jack and George.

 In 2010, Trevor, Sharon and Alice all appeared in She's Out of My League playing father, mother and daughter respectively.

 In 2015, she participated in a charitable event for Barnardo's, in a campaign to recruit more foster carers.